Are you an adviser? Go to Unbiased Pro

 The cons of a two-year fixed mortgage

-• Higher potential fees: If you are hopping between many short-term fixed mortgages, the fees you rack up can become significant.
+• Higher potential fees: If you’re regularly switching between short-term fixed mortgages, the fees you rack up can become significant.

 The pros and cons of a five-year fixed mortgage